mikebentley15/sandbox/arduino/needle-robot/auto-control/README.md

   - Example: `<rotary-velocity/-180000>` will command it to move counter-clockwise at 0.5 revolutions per second (or -180 degrees per second).

+- `<rotary-abs/{position}/{speed}>`
+  - rotate the rotary motor to the given `{position}` in milli-degrees.
+This value can be larger than 360,000 which will mean past one full rotation.
+    From the home position, you can command five full rotations clockwise by passing the value 1,800,000 for the position.
+The `{speed}` is given as millidegrees per second.
+  - Example: `<rotary-abs/1800000/36000>` will rotate clockwise for five full rotations from the home position at a speed of 0.1 revolutions per second (or 36 degrees per second).

+- `<rotary-rel/{position}/{speed}>`
+  - Rotate the rotary motor `{position}` millidegrees clockwise from where it currently is (give a negative number to go counter-clockwise) at the given `{speed}` in millidegrees per second (so 360000 is 1 Hz, which at this resolution with 32-bits, you can specify up to 5.9 kHz which is much faster than this little motor can achieve).

 ### Supported text messages from the arduino